-The regular system of study follows the traditional school year, which means you'll be in school between September and April each year and have your summers off.
+In the regular system of study, you'll be in school between September and April each year and have your summers off.
+You'll benefit from hands-on courses and labs, learn from top professors, and develop valuable skills for your career.

 A quicker path to graduation

-Finish your degree in 4 years, instead of 4 2/3 years in co-op.
+Finish your degree in four years, instead of five years as in co-op.
 This means you can move more quickly into your career or further education.

 Freedom to plan your summers